fusebit/slack-connector/README.md

 ## Release notes

+### 1.0.5

+- Fix refreshToken logic bugs with upgrade to @fusebit/oauth-connector to 1.2.5

 ### 1.0.4

 - Fix big in the callback page of /test with upgrade to @fusebit/oauth-connector to 1.2.1